mendel5/iperf3-results/README.md

 - https://www.reddit.com/r/HomeNetworking/comments/70sai8/iperf_testing_what_is_considered_a_good_result_on/dn5kmuy/

 ### Reference 4
-> Iperf zum Messen der Netzgeschwindigkeit
+> Using Iperf for measuring the network speed

 > The following stats show actual iperf measurements.
 Measurements were taken on a classic Ethernet hub, a Fast Ethernet switch and a Gigabit Ethernet.
 Iperf was first started without further options and then with the command `iperf -c 192.168.0.20 -w 512k -l 512k`.